Mono-Game/MonoGame.Samples/FuelCell/Documentation/9-It-is-all-about-the-input.md

     }
 ```

-As you can see, checking the gamepad for a button being pressed is a little more complicated than simply checking what key is pressed, because you have multiple controllers potentially connected and if you are unsure which player is pressing an input, or if you want the first player who hit a button, you need to check them all.
+As you can see, checking the gamepad for a button being pressed is a little more complicated than simply checking what key is pressed, because you potentially have multiple controllers connected, and if you are unsure which player is pressing an input, or if you want the first player who hit a button, you need to check them all.

 The end result is that these methods will return `true` if the specified button or key is pressed.
-However, what if you want to know if they have just pressed it or if they have released the button.
-Then we need slightly different checks, for the keyboard it is simply a matter of checking the current state:
+However, what if you want to know if they have "just pressed" it or if they have "released" the key/button.
+Then we need slightly different checks, for the keyboard it is simply a matter of checking the current state and comparing it to the previous state:

 ```csharp
     /// <summary>